Kichute – Put This Power On!

 Outdoor Soccer Shoes = shoes from the same Family are Soccer Boots, Cleats, Football Shoes.

-Indoor Soccer Boots = similar to Outdoor Family, but the main purpose is for indoor sports and type of courts.
+Indoor Soccer Boots = similar to Outdoor Family, but the main purpose is for indoor sports and the type of courts.

 When Climbing Trees Used to Be Totally Safe for Kids!

 Around the Outsole walls, Kichute featured Grooves, Textures, and Overhangs that highlighted its look, and promoted the best grip on the most diverse types of floors.
 To climb trees Kichute was perfect, as they were very flexible when copying surfaces, and the wall details aided in the grip and traction to walk on the tree branches.
-A great attribute for that time when children were allowed to climb trees because it was a child’s thing (laughs, of course, I am joking) and no dangerous, at all!
+A great attribute for that time when children were allowed to climb trees because it was a child’s thing (laughs, of course, I am joking) and not dangerous, at all!